 Fortunately, TED is treatable.

-With advances in both medication and surgical techniques, there’s no longer a one-size-fits-all approach.
-Whether you’re just noticing early discomfort or weighing your options after months of inflammation, this guide will walk you through the most current treatment options—what they do, when they work best, and how to match them to your symptom severity.
+With advances in both medication and surgical techniques, more treatment options exist today than were previously available.
+Whether you’re just noticing early discomfort or weighing your options after months of inflammation, this guide will walk you through the most current treatment options – what they do, when they work best, and how to match them to your symptom severity.

 Recognizing Early Thyroid Eye Disease Symptoms